 The point is that for Hoechst to decide to dispose of these cyclical industrial operations in favour of the potential profits of a big drug company is a very radical and high-profile decision.
-The German press has been full of commentary on the story for some years already; when some industrial businesses were closed or staff fired, the criticism was vicious.
-The company's head office has been besieged by protesters, and head office and management have felt the heat from unions, government and shareholders alike.
+The German press has been full of commentary on the story for some years already; when some industrial businesses were closed or staff fired, the criticism was viscous.
+The company's head office has been beseiged by protestors and head office, and management has felt the heat from unions, government and shareholders alike.
 This is not a plan that has been hatched without due consideration to precise execution.